ashp0/Drast/README.md

 ```

 ## Building
-Drast is built in a similar manner to Windows, macOS, and Linux.
+Drast is built in a similar manner for Windows, macOS, and Linux.

 Before you start building Drast, you must install these dependencies listed below: